 The same holds true for embossed or stamped aluminum nameplates.
 All three of these processes are rated for 20+ years outdoors.

 Aluminum is a highly versatile material.
 It showcases the durability that metal brings to the table with the toughness to withstand heavy usage.
 One drawback with durability is typically having to use heavy and clunky material.

 Compared to most other metals, aluminum is extremely lightweight.
 This gives it the freedom to be used in applications where other materials will not work.

 Another added benefit is the option to color the metal through anodization.
 The anodization process can add any solid color of your choosing to the aluminum.

 This creates new possibilities for customization.
-Whether you need a yellow warning sign or a company branded asset tag, anodization can give you the customization you desire.
+Whether you need a yellow warning sign or a company branded asset nameplate, anodization can give you the customization you desire.

-Aluminum tags are used by a vast number of industries.
+Aluminum nameplates are used by a vast number of industries.
 This includes everything from energy to government to transportation and more.

 Processes That Use Aluminum

 There are a variety of processes that can be applied to a metal nameplate.
 Here are a few: